-A Shareholder is normally entitled to require that some or all of his Shares be redeemed on any Dealing Day.
-Any number of Shares may be redeemed, but a Shareholder may be required to redeem all of his Shares if, following a partial redemption, his holding is less than the minimum holding for the Fund concerned.
+A Shareholder is normally entitled to require that some or all of their Shares be redeemed on any Dealing Day.
+Any number of Shares may be redeemed, but a Shareholder may be required to redeem all of their Shares if, following a partial redemption, their holding is less than the minimum holding for the Fund concerned.